martintrollip/flutter_notes/README.md

     1. This can be achieved by updating the remote data source.
 The layered architecture allows for easy integration of a local database without affecting the existing code structure.
 2. Add unit tests for the `notes_list_page`, `note_card` and `injection_container`.
 3. Add internationalisation support and move all strings to an `.arb` file.
-4. Add GitHub Actions to run tests and dart analyze on every push.
+4. Add GitHub Actions to run tests and dart analyse on every push.
 5. Add swipe to refresh functionality on the `NotesListPage`.

 ## Screenshots